-More than two years after President Obama signed the landmark Dodd-Frank Act into law, the SEC has continued to write rules pertaining to corporate governance.
-And given that the SEC is only one-third of the way through the process, there are still many more rules that have yet to be written.
+More than four years after President Obama signed the landmark Dodd-Frank Act into law, the SEC continues to write rules pertaining to corporate governance.
+Under the direction of SEC Chair Mary Jo White, Dodd-Frank rulemaking remains a priority.

 |Other key issues|